 Change may not be easy, but it certainly can be attained.

-Balance members work with founders and entrepreneurs who have one or more of the following goals:
+We work with founders and entrepreneurs who have one or more of the following goals:

 - “I want to change how I am involved with my businesses but I want to stay connected in a meaningful way.
 I am not ready to retire, or otherwise let go of my business.”
 For example, you may want to get back to doing what you enjoy most and let someone else run the daily operations.
 In some cases, you may feel it’s just not working the way you imagined and you know you need a change.